“Enter the realm at your pleasure

 “Huh, wonder why she didn’t say anything to Melissa about…”

-“It was kind of sudden.
+“It was sort of sudden.
 Her I-Ching revealed it was time to clear her passages.
 Denise has become a virtual ascetic of late, striving to redirect her symbiotic flow.
 And of course she feels the need to distance herself from Warren…”

 “Really,” I followed her, obligingly so, eyeing the red and gold foil Great Secret Dakini and Shakti/Shakta posters peppering the hallway.
 “Who’s Warren?”